billyan2018/vagrant-qemu/README.md

 gpu ||"virtio-gpu-gl-pci"
 mouse |mouse type|"usb-tablet"
 firmware_location | The firmware to boot the machine | no value for x86, otherwise "/opt/homebrew/share/qemu/edk2-aarch64-code.fd"
+additional_line |any content you would like to append at the end of the command| NA